ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 For some non-negative codepoints their behavior is modified by the CBOR tag at the start of the condition ECT `measurement-values-map` value.

 Negative codepoints represent profile defined data representations.
-A Verifier SHALL use the codepoint number, the profile associated with the condition ECT, and the tag value (if present) to select the algorithm.
+A Verifier SHALL use the codepoint number, the profile associated with the condition ECT, and the tag value (if present) to select the comparison algorithm.

 If a Verifier is unable to determine the comparison algorithm which applies to a codepoint then it SHALL behave as though the candidate entry does not match the condition ECT.

 Profile writers SHOULD use CBOR tags for widely applicable comparison methods to ease Verifier implementation compliance across profiles.

-The following subsections define the comparison algorithms for the `measurement-values-map` keys defined by this specification.
+The following subsections define the comparison algorithms for the `measurement-values-map` codepoints defined by this specification.

 ##### Comparison for svn entries

-The value stored under `measurement-values-map` key 1 is an SVN, which must have type UINT.
+The value stored under `measurement-values-map` key 1 is an SVN, which must have type `uint`.

-If the condition ECT value for `measurement-values-map` key 1 is an untagged UINT or a UINT tagged with #6.552 then an equality comparison is performed.
+If the condition ECT value for `measurement-values-map` key 1 is an untagged `uint` or a `uint` tagged with #6.552 then an equality comparison is performed.
 The comparison MUST return true if the value of the SVN in the candidate entry is equal to the value in the condition ECT.

-If the condition ECT value for `measurement-values-map` key 1 is a UINT tagged with #6.553 then a minimum comparison is performed.
+If the condition ECT value for `measurement-values-map` key 1 is a `uint` tagged with #6.553 then a minimum comparison is performed.
 The comparison MUST return true if the value of the SVN in the candidate entry is less than the value in the condition ECT.

 ##### Comparison for digests entries {#sec-cmp-digests}

 The value stored under `measurement-values-map` key 2 is a digest entry.
 It contains one or more digests, each measuring the same object.
-A condition ECT may contain multiple digests, each with a different algorithm acceptable to the condition ECT author.
+When multiple digests are provided, each represents a different algorithm acceptable to the condition ECT author.

 In the simple case, a condition ECT digests entry containing one digest matches matches a candidate entry containing a single entry with the same algorithm and value.

-To prevent downgrade attacks, if there are multiple algorithms which are in both the condition ECT and candidate entry then the digests calculated using all shared algorithms must match.
+To prevent downgrade attacks, if there are multiple algorithms in common between the condition ECT and candidate entry then the digests calculated using all common algorithms must match.

-The comparison MUST return false if the CBOR encoding of the `digests` entry in the condition ECT or the ACS value with the same key is incorrect (for example if fields are missing or the wrong type) then the Reference Value does not match.
+The comparison MUST return false if the CBOR encoding of the `digests` entry in the condition ECT or the ACS value with the same key is incorrect (for example if fields are missing or the wrong type).

 The comparison MUST return false if the condition ECT digests entry does not contain any digests.